lsst-dm/dmtn-057/index.rst

 A cleaner implementation would be to provide an abstract subclass of ``Measurer`` that minimizes the work (and room for error) that needs to be done when developing a cross-task metric.
 However, designing such a class is beyond the scope of this tech note.

+Like the other implementations of this metric, ``DiaFractionMeasurer`` gets around the problem of correctly weighting the source fraction in each unit of work by instead adding up the individual source counts, whose fraction is computed only as the final step.

 .. _arch-visitor-examples-dcrgof: